System parameters

 - Static Variables: Used to store constant values like VAT rates, tax rules, or API keys.

-- User: Override default settings for specific users.
+- User parameters: Override default settings for specific users.

 - Application Settings: Control system-wide behaviors, such as cache duration, authentication settings, or session timeouts.